terales/blackbird-docs/src/content/docs/sdk/deploying.md

 ---
-title: Deploying your app
+title: Deploying Your App
 description: Learn how to deploy a Blackbird app.
 sidebar:
-  label: Deploying your app
+  label: Deploying Your App
   order: 2
 ---